rust-lang/book/second-edition/nostarch/chapter15.md

 *https://doc.rust-lang.org/stable/nomicon/vec.html* for even more useful information.

-Next, let's talk about concurrency in Rust.
-We'll even learn about a few new smart pointers that can help us with it.
+Next, let’s talk about concurrency in Rust.
+We’ll even learn about a few new smart pointers that can help us with it.